 4. Natural light and photography umbrellas

-This lighting set up is for natural light.
-You can use either a shoot through or a reflective umbrella to shade your subject from the sun in the same way that you use a regular umbrella to shield from the rain
+So create open shade with a shoot through or reflective umbrella to shade your subject from the sun.
+It’s just like using a regular umbrella to shield from the rain.

 Where to position a photography umbrella